Don Bailey (American football)

 William Donald Bailey (born March 24, 1961) is an American former professional football player who was a center for the Indianapolis Colts of the National Football League (NFL) from 1984 to 1985.
+He was selected by the Denver Broncos in the 11th round (283rd overall) of the 1983 NFL draft.

 He played college football for the Miami Hurricanes, earning second-team All-South Independent honors in 1982.